A coal mine, trust, and just transition in Cumbria

 With the UK hosting one of the most important climate conferences, the COP26, next November, the prospect of a new coal mine under construction will be devastating for the country’s credibility, especially as it spearheads the global Powering Past Coal Alliance.
 It is unlikely therefore that approval of the Whitehaven coal mine by the local council will be the last word on the matter.
-Communities minister Robert Jenrick could well quash this project, and a petition opposing the mine has already gathered over 82,000 signatures.
+Communities minister Robert Jenrick could well quash this project, and a petition opposing the coal mine in Cumbria has already gathered over 82,000 signatures.
 Copeland, a former ‘red wall’ constituency, also turned Conservative in 2017, adding further to the political considerations for the government.

 Ultimately, without a decent, well-funded transition plan, top down decisions on such projects could scupper any attempts to build trust in the net-zero transition.

 Chaitanya Kumar is Head of Environment and Green Transition at the New Economics Foundation.